freedomofpress/securedrop-docs/docs/admin/installation/prepare_sdw.rst

 .. note:: Qubes is not intended to have multiple user accounts, so your account name and password will be shared by all SecureDrop Workstation users.
 The password will be required to log in and unlock the screen during sessions - choosing something strong but memorable and easily typed is recommended!

 Once the installation is complete, you will be prompted to reboot into Qubes.
-Reboot, removing the install USB when the computer restarts.
+Reboot, removing the install USB flash drive when the computer restarts.

 You will be prompted to enter the FDE passphrase set during installation.